Top 18 Corporate Giving & Philanthropy Statistics [2026]

 Source: Giving USA

-This is an increase of 13.4% over the previous year, which indicates that corporate philanthropy is still on the rise.
+This statistic represents a 9.1% increase in giving over the previous year (or 6% when adjusted for inflation), indicating that corporate philanthropy is still very much on the rise.

 Source: Double the Donation Data

-Because a majority of companies have a minimum match amount of less than $50, more donations across the board are eligible for a matching gift (that is, if the donor works for a company that offers a matching program).
-Many companies require a minimum closer to $25, which means even smaller-size donations can be match eligible across a variety of company programs.
+Because most companies have a minimum match amount of less than $50, more donations across the board are eligible for a matching gift.
+Many companies require a minimum contribution of around $25, which means even smaller donations can be match-eligible across a variety of company programs.

-51% of Russell 1000 companies publicly disclose they offer matching gift programs.
+4. 51% of Russell 1000 companies publicly disclose that they offer matching gift programs.

 The 1,000 largest publicly held U.S. companies are referred to as the Russell 1000.
-Of these 1,000 companies, around 51% report offering matching gift programs to employees—with additional ones being offered and not publicly disclosed yet.
+Of these 1,000 companies, around 51% report offering matching gift programs to employees, with additional programs being offered but not yet publicly disclosed.

-Not to mention, over the last three years, the percentage of Russell 1000 companies disclosing their matching gift programs grew by 11.8%.
-At the same time, there’s also been a dramatic increase (of more than 48%) in the number of companies with unrestricted versus restricted programs (e.g. only matching donations to higher education.)
+Over the last three years, the percentage of Russell 1000 companies disclosing their matching gift programs grew by 11.8%.
+At the same time, there’s also been a dramatic increase (more than 48%) in the number of companies with unrestricted rather than restricted programs (e.g., matching donations only to higher education).
 Those offering “restricted” matching programs have decreased by 33% to merely 13.6%.
+As a result, more nonprofits can earn additional donation revenue from matching gift programs.

 Source: Double the Donation Data